Lindau-Insel station: History

 Lindau is the terminus of the Buchloe–Lindau railway, running from Buchloe via Kempten.
 Its southeastern section from Oberstaufen to Lindau was completed on 1 September 1853.
 From 1869 to 1939 there was a ferry port for the carriage of freight wagons to Romanshorn and from 1873 to 1899 to Konstanz.
 In 1899, the Friedrichshafen–Lindau railway was opened from Radolfzell via Friedrichshafen.
 The Vorarlberg Railway runs from Lindau via Bregenz, Dornbirn and Feldkirch to Bludenz and is operated by the Austrian Federal Railways (ÖBB).
 As a result, Lindau is also a border station.
 Formerly the ÖBB had its own ticket office in Lindau station; this was replaced by ticket machines, which still exist.

 The route to Bludenz was electrified on 14 December 1954.
 Electrification of a section of Buchloe–Lindau railway was completed in December 2021, completing an electrified route to Munich via Memmingen.
 Electrification of the route to Friedrichshafen was completed at the same time.
-In Lindau station, tracks 1 to 3 are electrified.
+All tracks are electrified.

 Operations

 Long-distance passenger services

 From December 2010 to December 2013, a Railjet was operated daily to Lindau.
 The counter train ran as a regional express to Bregenz with a stop in Lochau-Hörbranz and from Bregenz as a Railjet to Vienna, as the Railjet replaced a regular regional express or an S-Bahn on the Lindau-Bregenz route.
 In earlier years, ÖBB also operated express trains (Ex) to Lindau, including direct connections to the Austrian capital Vienna.
 Today, the Austrian long-distance trains mostly end or begin in neighboring Bregenz.

 In long-distance passenger rail services, Eurocity Line 88 offered regular connections from Munich via Lindau to Zurich until 12 December 2020.
 On the Eurocity trains, the locomotive changeover between German diesel and Swiss electric traction was carried out at Lindau-Insel station.
 The Munich - Lindau connection via Memmingen was electrified to enable continuous operation under catenary.
 Since 13 December 2020, the Munich-Zurich trains, now called EuroCity-Express, have served Lindau-Reutin station instead.

+Since 15 December 2024, WESTbahn offers services towards Wien Westbahnhof.

 Regional services

+Several regional train services operate for the Bodensee S-Bahn.